-The Early Methodists
+§ The early Methodists

 England was experiencing a time of considerable moral and religious decline.
-The country was on the brink of a revolution like the French had experienced.
+England was on the brink of a revolution like the French had experienced.
 Thankfully, John Wesley's heart was strangely warmed at about a quarter before nine, whilst listening to Luther's preface to the Epistle to the Romans at a religious society in Aldersgate Street.
 In that moment, he experienced a conversion to Christ and the inward witness of the Holy Spirit.
 Along with his brother Charles and friends like George Whitefield, they began to preach salvation by faith in Jesus Christ.

-Both John Wesley and George Whitefield found that they were often unwelcome to preach in pulpits around Britain and so they found themselves preaching in the open air: in fields and mine pits, factories and market places.
+Both John Wesley and George Whitefield found that they were often unwelcome to preach in pulpits around Britain and so they found themselves preaching in the open air; in fields and mine pits, factories and market places.
 In fact, it is said that there are few places in England where John Wesley did not preach.

-They did not wait for people to come to them, but instead went to where the people were.
+They did not wait for people to come to them, but instead went to where the people were at.
 Not only that, but John and the people who were called Methodists ministered among the poor, the sick and the prisoners.
 The religious leaders of the time reacted strongly to such activities and labelled them fanatics.
-'Methodist' was not originally intended to be a label of admiration, but of disdain.
-Yet, these nonconformists reached out to people in need, to the working classes who were mostly overlooked by the Anglican Church of the day.
+Methodist was not originally intended to be a label of admiration, but of disdain.
+Yet, these non-conformists reached out to people in need, to the working classes who were mostly overlooked by the Anglican Church of the day.
 Through their witness and preaching, industrial Britain experienced a revival that many say saved England from a bloody revolution.

 The understanding of 'being sent to go to others' has been in the DNA of Methodism from the very beginning.
-John Wesley travelled about 5,000 miles per year by horse, stopping to speak to whoever would listen; this sense of being on the move is very much at the heart of the understanding of what it means to be a Methodist.
+John Wesley travelled about 5000 miles per year by horse, stopping to speak to whoever would listen; this sense of being on the move is very much at the heart of the understanding of what it means to be a Methodist.
+Until recently, every member of the Methodist Church was also a member of the Methodist Missionary Society; to be part of one was to be part of the other.
+Robert Jones, coordinator of Methodist Chaplaincies calls Chaplaincy 'twenty first-century field preaching.'
+Chaplaincy might genuinely be described as a means of revival.